What is arranged employment (AE)?

-The purpose of an Arranged Employment Opinion (AEO), is to have the Canadian government verify a job offer for the purpose of qualifying for the Federal Skilled Worker program or circumventing its cap.
-Canadian immigration undertakes an evaluation of the permanent job offer to ensure that it is genuine and meets Canadian labor market standards.
+The purpose of an Arranged Employment (AE), is to have the Canadian government verify a job offer for the purpose of qualifying for the Federal Skilled Worker Program (FSWP) or the Federal Skilled Trades Program (FSTP), or circumventing its cap.
+Canadian immigration undertakes an evaluation of the permanent job offer to ensure that it is genuine and meets Canadian labor market standards under the 2011 National Occupational Classification.
+Most cases require for the employer to apply for a Labour Market Opnion (LMO) from Employment and Social Development Canada (ESDC).
 Once a candidate qualifies for an arranged employment opinion , Canadian immigration is assured that the individual will arrive in Canada ready to work and contribute to, rather than detract from Canadian social services.

-If you are applying for Canadian permanent residence through the Federal Skilled Worker program and the following criteria apply you to, you require an arranged employment opinion:
+If you are applying for Canadian permanent residence through the Federal Skilled Worker program and the following criteria apply you to, you require arranged employment:

 - Are outside of Canada and have received a full-time permanent job offer contingent upon obtaining Canadian permanent residence; OR

 - Are working in Canada on a work permit that it set to expire before your application for Canadian permanent residence has been approved and you are concerned you will not be able to obtain an extension of your current work permit; OR

 - Are working in Canada on a work permit but have been offered a full-time permanent job offer in a position or company different from the one you currently hold/indicated on your work permit.

 NOTE: An arranged employment is not authorization to work in Canada.
 If you are in one of the situations listed above and are interested in working in Canada, you require a work permit.
 Click here for more information on obtaining a Canadian work permit.